CoralProtocol/binance-safu/README.md

 # Binance SAFU Hackathon App

-## Project Brief

-A Method for Verified Partner Fraud Submission:
+## Project Brief: A Method for Verified Partner Fraud Submission

 This is built for large trusted organizations that need to be able to submit and share information, not for individual submissions.
 This is B2B only - only for companies who want to submit fraud and contribute to Coral’s efforts to score wallets and create the green zone.